Current issue highlights: Beneteau First 32s5 review, Freedom 28 review and O"Day Mariner refit.

 Lighter fare: Sextant reflections, My dad, the boatbuilder, Reflections: Cruising on shoe leather, Simple solutions: Lanyards: the sailor's keepsafes, Quick and Easys: Forehatch skylight, Outboard on wheels, The view from here: Defensive sailing.

 What's New At Good Old Boat

-We've added yet another new Archive eXtraction to the downloadable collections of articles published in Good Old Boat.
-This time it's Boat Reviews 28-30 Footers.
-It extends our Boat Reviews of 25-27 footers, and accompanies the recent Boatbuilders (about the companies that built our good old boats) and Boat Designers (about the people who designed our good old sailboats).
+We've added another new Archive eXtraction to the downloadable collections of articles published in Good Old Boat.
+This time it's Boat Reviews 31- to 36-Footers.
+It extends our Boat Reviews of 25-27 and 28-30 footers, and accompanies the Boatbuilders (about the companies that built our good old boats) and Boat Designers (about the people who designed our good old sailboats).
 Archive eXtractions are available at www.audioseastories.com, our downloads site.

 Facebook Following Grows!

-Good Old Boat has nearly 3,000 Facebook friends, fans, and followers … and the list is growing every day.
+Good Old Boat has more than 3,000 Facebook friends, fans, and followers … and the list is growing every day.
 Thanks for "liking us," as they say!